Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

 \\

-The equilibrium of Eq. \eqref{eq:pair}, $2\sum_j H_{ij}x_j^* = 1$, is also an equilibrium of the previous equation and can be used to determine whether the system stabilizes and species coexist.
-To do so, we use the Lyapunov function $V(x)$ as defined in \cite{grilli_higher-order_2017},
+The equilibrium of Eq.~\eqref{eq:pair} $(2\sum_j H_{ij}x_j^* = 1)$ is also an equilibrium of this equation and it can be used to determine the stability of the system.
+To do so, we use the Lyapunov function $V(x)$ (see \cite{grilli_higher-order_2017}),